 2 Repealed by the Strata Titles Act 1985.

-3 At the date as at which this reprint was prepared, the Credit Act 1984 s.
+3 At the date as at which this compilation was prepared, the Credit Act 1984 s.
 91(3) had not come into operation.
 It reads as follows:

 “

 (3) A regulated mortgage of chattels personal has effect as a security but does not operate to pass the property in the chattels.